 The Audit Committee of the Company’s Board of Directors has the ultimate oversight responsibility with respect to the Code and for ensuring that the Code and the Company’s corporate policies will govern all business activities of the Company.
 To assist the Audit Committee in this undertaking, the Company has established the senior management position of Chief Compliance Officer and a separate Compliance Committee.
 Among other things, the Chief Compliance Officer is charged with monitoring compliance with the Code and all federal healthcare programs.
 The Company’s Compliance Committee is comprised of various members of senior management from different business functions within the Company and is primarily charged with the review of compliance matters and supporting the Chief Compliance Officer in fulfillment of his or her duties.

-Be Proactive.
 Every director, officer, employee, and designated agent is expected to act proactively by asking questions, seeking guidance, and reporting suspected violations of the Code and other policies and procedures of the Company, as well as any violation or suspected violation of applicable laws, rules, or regulations arising in the conduct of the Company’s business or occurring on the Company’s property.
 If any director, officer, employee, or designated agent believes that actions have taken place, may be taking place, or may be about to take place that violate or would violate the Code or any laws, rules, or regulations applicable to the Company, he or she must bring the matter to the attention of the Company.

-Seeking Guidance.
 The best starting point for a director, officer, employee, or designated agent seeking advice on ethics related issues or reporting potential violations of the Code will usually be his or her supervisor.
 However, if the conduct in question involves his or her supervisor; if the director, officer, employee, or designated agent has reported the conduct in question to his or her supervisor and does not believe that he or she has dealt with it properly; or if the director, officer, employee, or designated agent does not feel that he or she can discuss the matter with his or her supervisor, he or she should raise the matter with the Compliance Officer.

-Communication Alternatives.
 Once again, potential violations of the Code or other Company policies, concerns, or complaints may be reported to the Chief Compliance Officer or the Compliance Department in one of the following ways:

 - By mailing a written description of the violation, complaint, or concern to the following address: